spotted-dog/HappyPaws/README.md

 the key features to look for at this time:

 ### General
-- Use of tab view that remembers which tab you were last on when you left the application.
+- Use of tab view and starts with the Dog House tab (second tab) at startup
 - CoreData for long term persistence of Canines and Canine Breeds
 - Modern concurrency
 - Project structure